TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Graduate Pages

+- mobile program details, add character counter and lower font for more than 12 characters
+- add Apply and Learn more buttons
+- fix mobile nav
 - x video module, allow up to 3 videos
 - x configure popup for figures section
 - style popup at diff resolution